Koffidanh/readmegenerator/Develop/README.md

   # Readme Generator
   ![badge](https://img.shields.io/badge/license-MIT License-brightgreen)<br />
  ## The Repository
- This application was designed to self generated a readme file after answering few questions.
+ This application was designed to generate a professional readme for the user.

    ## Table of Contents
    ### [Installation](#installation)